alexzanotti/military_aircraft_milestone_project_2/README.md

 - The contact page contains a form that the user is able to complete.
 It asked for their Name, Email and Message.
 - The "Submit" button is disabled until the user completes all fields.
 The color of the "Submit" button will slightly change when this occurs

+# Technologies Used

+## Main Technologies Used
+### HTML5
+### CSS3
+### Javascript

+## Frameworks, Libraries & Programs Used
+### Bootstrap
+Bootstrap was used in the media page to assist with enabling a responsive design
+### jQuery
+jQuery was sparingly used within the project
+### Google Maps API
+The Google Maps API was setup with markers set for each country that operates at least one of the aircraft within the site.
+### EmailJS
+EmailJS is used to send the contact form through to the "admins" mailbox, so they can contact the user who raised the request
+### Google Fonts
+Google fonts was used to import the fonts Barlow, Chivo Mono, Lato, Oswald & Quantico into the style.css file.
+### Font Awesome
+Font Awesome was used on all pages in the header (fighter aircraft icon to link to home page) footer (to denote site links).
+The fighter aircraft icon was also used on the home page in place of bullet points for the unordered list
+### GitPod
+GitPod was used for writing code, commiting, and then pushing to GitHub.
+### GitHub
+GitHub was used as the repository for the code.
+### Balsamiq
+Balsamiq was used to create the wireframes during the design of the project.
+### validator.w3.org
+This was used to validate the HTML code
+### jigsaw.w3.org/css-validator
+This was used to validate the CSS code
+### JSHint
+This was used to validate the Javascript code